byrd-laif/soilMakers/lifeStylesForChange/vivariumSalonCircleElements.md

 - Clarifying context.
 Agreements of participation and a definition of respect are articulated.

-- Creating a hospitable space, slowing down and taking time to think and reflect. ***Conversations as a practice, set apart from casual social interaction.***
+- Creating a hospitable space, slowing down, taking time to think and reflect. ***Conversations as a practice, set apart from casual social interaction.***

 - Focusing on what matters.
 Exploring ?
 Questioning that which matters ?